farcasterxyz/contracts/docs/docs.md

 3. Removal: A key can only move to the removed state if it was previously in the added state.
 4. Reset: A key can only move to the null state if it was previously in the added state, the contract hasn't been migrated, and the action was performed by the owner.
 5. Events: Event invariants are specified in comments above each event.
+6. Limits: A new key may not be added if its addition would exceed the keys per fid limit.

 ### Assumptions